JatinKevlani/Car-Detector/README.md

 Step 2 :- Install the best.pt and main.py files

-Step 3 :- Install any image any in img variable set your image path in main.py file
+Step 3 :- Install any image and in img variable set your image path in main.py file

 Step 4 :- Run the main.py file